Vienna · Operators

 • Geschaeftsfuehrer and engineer bios led by titles and academic ties.
 Doctor-Engineer credentials and TU Wien chairs do not carry weight with a US enterprise procurement officer or a US program manager looking for a US peer.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence